kingsdigitallab/refida/README.md

 ![Map showing locations extracted from the documents](docs/dashboard_map.png)

-Map displaying the output of entity extration and geolocation of place entities, aggregated by count.
+Map displaying the output of entity extration and geolocation of place entities, aggregated by count, across all documents.

 ### Search

-It is possible to search the documents in the dashboard using either a lexical search, that matches documents that contain the exact search terms, or by semantic search, that matches documents wht contain words with meaning related to the search term.
+It is possible to search the documents in the dashboard using either a lexical search, that matches documents that contain the exact search terms, or by semantic search, that matches documents that contain words with meaning supposedly related to the search term.

 ## Evaluation and next steps